CloudLabsAI-Azure/FabConRTITutorial/Lab_Files/Exercise-1.md

     d. **Eventstream:** Used to capture, transform, and route real-time event stream.

-    e. **Reflex:** For automatically taking actions when patterns or conditions are detected in changing data.
+    e. **Activator:** For automatically taking actions when patterns or conditions are detected in changing data.

     ![](media/image18upd1.png)